matomo-org/matomo-sdk-ios/README.md

 [Piwik](http://piwik.org) server is a downloadable, Free/Libre (GPLv3 licensed) real time analytics platform.

+*Stating v2.5.2 the tracker support the new Piwik 2.0 bulk request format by default.
+Users still connecting to a Piwik 1.X server can enable to old format by following the [instructions below](#bulk dispatching).*

 ##Getting started

 The PiwikTracke is dead easy to use: